A Story of Survival: Vodun in Trinidad and Tobago

 Abojevi Zahwenu, originally from the Kingdom of Arrada (Allada) in Benin was unshackled by the British aboard a Portuguese slaver.
 He was a bokono, or one with the powers of healing and divination, and carried with him the history of his people.
 Perhaps this is how he could establish the Dangbwe Comme Compound in honour of the serpent deity, like what had obtained in Dahomey (Benin).

 Zahwenu, who adopted the name Robert Antoine, was affectionately called Papa Nanee.
 Maureen Warner-Lewis informs that “Nanee” is probably a creolised form of “Na”, the Fon title for a prince, or the Twi term “Nana” which is moniker of respect for an elder.
 Papa Nanee built his Belmont home and spiritual base in 1868, on lands amounting to three fifths of an acre for $135.
 His Rada compound was among other African enclaves in Belmont including other Rada, Igbo, Congo, and Mandingo groups.
 Within his compound was a house, a chapel or vodunkwe (house of the gods), two outdoor shrines, and a covered shed adjoining the house where dancing in religious devotion took place.
-After Papa Nanee’s death, a second house was built on the compound for his eldest daughter, which was converted into a Convent in the 1950’s.
+After Papa Nanee’s death, a second house was built on the compound for his eldest daughter, Esterlees.
+This building, originally made of wood, fell apart in the 1950s and was rebuilt: the frontmost portion was made into a kitchen while the back section became the Convent.
 This Convent provided temporary accommodation for dancers ‘returning to earth’ after spiritual embodiment.
 Today, the compound is largely unchanged in terms of the position and use of the structures.
 However, the buildings themselves are not original.

 Image 2 – Henry Antoine demonstrates “The beating of the Jar”.